-The Ethereum update aims to address scalability and network security issues.
 The main difference lies in the transition of the blockchain from the Proof-of-Work (PoW) consensus mechanism, which is used by most cryptocurrencies, including Bitcoin, in the Proof-of-Stake (PoS) algorithm.

 In Ethereum 1.0 transaction blocks are verified and added to the Ethereum blockchain network by miners.
 With the use of expensive equipment and high energy costs.
 Network security is ensured by a Proof-of-Work consensus mechanism.
 Miners strive to be the first to solve a math problem and add a block to the chain.